 Local Employment Areas

 To achieve the appropriate balance of employment uses and successfully underpin the local economy, it is essential to make provision for those types of industrial, logistics and commercial activities that do not need to be situated in strategic employment areas and are not appropriate for town centres or residential locations.
-This Policy supports Strategic Objectives 2 and 8.
+This policy supports Strategic Objectives 2 and 8.